 Section 9.
-Schedule of Goals for Minority- and Women-Owned Business Enterprise Utilization
+Schedule of Goals for Minority-Owned, Women-Owned and Small Business Enterprise Utilization

-In fulfillment of its policy to provide MBEs, WBEs, and SBEs full and equitable opportunities to participate in the District's prime contracts and subcontracts, the District shall establish annually goals for MBE, WBE and SBE participation, based on the availability of MBEs and WBEs in the District's geographic and procurement market.
+In fulfillment of its policy to provide MBEs, WBEs, and SBEs full and equitable opportunities to participate in the District's construction prime contracts and subcontracts, the District shall establish annually goals for MBE, WBE and SBE participation, based on the availability of MBEs and WBEs in the District's geographic and procurement market.